UPDATED OCT 31, 2019

-Whether you’re looking for a rugged weekend sleeping under the stars, a campsite, or a cozy cabin equipped with homey comforts, we have you covered with all the go-to camping destinations around the District.
-Here’s to getting back to nature and coming back to the daily grind revitalized.
+Whether you’re looking for a rugged weekend under the stars or a cozy cabin equipped with homey comforts, we have you covered with all the go-to camping destinations around the District.
+Here’s to getting back to nature.

 Just 75 miles outside of DC, Shenandoah National Park offers over 200,000 acres to explore.
 And you can choose just how close to nature you want to get — with a permit, you can “backcountry camp”, laying down your sleeping bag anywhere you see fit.
 After you've carved out your space and pitched your tent, hike the AT (Appalachian Trail), absorb the great views at White Oak Canyon, or bike through Skyline Drive.
 However you choose to spend your time here, you'll be surrounded by towering trees and all sorts of wildlife.

 Here’s your itinerary for the weekend: head north to Gettysburg, explore the battlefield, then set up camp at Caledonia State Park.
-There’s more than enough to do: whitewater rafting, horseback riding, or kick back at the on-site swimming pool and soak up some rays.
+There’s more than enough to do: you can go whitewater rafting, horseback riding, or kick back at the on-site swimming pool and soak up some rays.
 Plus, you can choose how you camp: sleep in a cottage, cabin, tent, or go rogue, and try car camping.

 When Ocean City gets too crowded (which is always), you can head to the beach in Cowans Gap State Park.
-Just a two-hour drive from DC, this 1,000-acre park features a 42-acre lake and offers places to camp, swim, bike, and fish — year-round!
+Just a two-hour drive from DC, this over 1,000-acre park features a 42-acre lake and offers places to camp, swim, bike, and fish — year-round!
 Try ice skating and ice fishing in the winter, then come back to lounge on the beach in the summertime.
 No matter when you're itching for a little outdoor therapy, this place will be waiting.

 Next to Great Falls, Cunningham Falls State Park might be the shortest distance to DC on this list.
-Centered in the Catoctin Mountains just an hour’s drive from the city, Cunningham Falls offers hiking, off-road trails (reservations required), and tubing — all with scenic views of the park's picturesque waterfalls.
+Centered in the Catoctin Mountains, just an hour’s drive from the city, this nature-filled oasis offers hiking, off-road trails (reservations required), and tubing — all with scenic views of the park's picturesque waterfalls.
 Spend the day exploring, then take a load off in the fully-equipped camper cabins, or settle in at one of their 21 basic, tented campsites.
 Fitt Tip: This area is known for black bears, so be sure consult the park's website for safety tips before heading out.

 It’s a trek out there—a three-and-a-half-hour drive, without traffic—but well worth it.
 Blackwater Falls State Park offers breathtaking views and overlooks of the surrounding waterfalls and Blackwater Canyon.
-There are 60+ campsites available for reservations, half of them with electric hook-ups.
-Or, if you book them early enough, stay at one of the area’s 20+ fully-equipped cabins.
+There are 60+ campsites available for reservations and about half of them with electric hook-ups.
+If roughing it isn't your style, book a stay at one of the area’s 20+ fully-equipped cabins.
 Word to the wise, their vacation cabins feature four bedrooms, so you can plan a group getaway in the great outdoors.

 Best known for its iconic rocky cliffs, Seneca Rocks in West Virginia is the go-to destination for climbs.
 Here, you can absorb the great views and scale the area’s many boulders just a three-hour drive from DC.
 If you choose to take a climbing course (or sign up for a climbing guide), great news: there’s free camping included at the base of the rocks.
 Otherwise, Seneca Shadows offers a modern campground with electric hook-ups and running water.